utahsec/CyberSec/CTF Writeups/ctf-writeup-template.md

 ## Initial Analysis

 Describe how you started analyzing the challenge, and what information you discovered.
+If you include screenshots, please upload the screenshots to the repo and embed them in Markdown with relative links to avoid broken links in the future.

 ## Solution

 Add additional sections as necessary to explain what you did to solve the challenge.

-If you wrote a solver script, it is preferable to include it in the writeup, either by copy or a link.
+If you wrote a solver script, it is preferable to include it in the writeup.